annatelegina/cognates-clustering/README.md

 1. **Data preprocessing**
    - The RuMorphs-Lemmas (≈96 thousand of words) dataset with morpheme segmentation is used.
-   - Words with multiple roots and numerals are excluded, leaving ≈77.8k words.
+   - Words with multiple roots and numerals are excluded, leaving ≈77.8k words (words_1root.txt file).

 2. **Forming sets of words with allomorphic and homonymous roots**
    - All unique roots are extracted.
-   - Merging rules are applied based on known alternations of consonants and vowels in roots.
+   - Merging rules are applied based on known alternations of consonants and vowels in roots (set_hom_allo_roots.txt file).
-   - As a result, disjoint sets of words with potentially common roots.
+   - As a result, disjoint sets of words with potentially common roots. (words_hom_allo_roots.txt file)

 3. **Word embeddings clustering**
    - For each word in every set, vector representations are taken from Word2Vec and FastText distributional semantic models.